duneroadrunner/SaferCPlusPlus-AutoTranslation2/examples/lodepng/README.md

 Feb 2021

-This subdirectory contains (older) versions of [LodePNG](https://github.com/lvandeve/lodepng), an open source png encoder/decoder, before and after conversion from C (and a little bit of C++) to [SaferCPlusPlus](https://github.com/duneroadrunner/SaferCPlusPlus).
+This subdirectory contains versions of [LodePNG](https://github.com/lvandeve/lodepng), an open source png encoder/decoder, before and after conversion from C (and a little bit of C++) to [SaferCPlusPlus](https://github.com/duneroadrunner/SaferCPlusPlus).
 The conversion was done using the [scpptool](https://github.com/duneroadrunner/scpptool) tool.

 Note that this tool uses the "clang libTooling" library and has only been tested on linux (as far as I know).